 Resisting the urge to scratch the skin affected by flare ups will help to prevent symptoms getting worse.

-Clean flannels soaked in warm water and applied to the affected areas can help to soothe the symptoms.
+Clean flannels soaked in warm water and applied to the affected areas can help to soothe the symptoms of follicular eczema.

 Seborrheic dermatitis, or seborrheic eczema, usually occurs on areas of skin that naturally have a higher concentration of sebaceous glands.
-Sebaceous glands produce a substance called sebum, which is a natural, wax like skin oil that keeps it hydrated.
+Sebaceous glands produce a substance called sebum, which is a natural, wax-like skin oil that keeps it hydrated and protected.

-It’s as yet unclear what cases seborrheic dermatitis but doctors think that our genetics and hormones play a role.
-It isn’t caused by external irritants or allergens but can be triggered by inflammation caused by an overgrowth of a yeast that naturally lives on the skin.
+It’s as yet unclear what causes seborrheic dermatitis but doctors think that our genetics and hormones play a role.
+Seborrheic eczema isn’t caused by external irritants or allergens but can be triggered by inflammation caused by an overgrowth of a yeast that naturally lives on the skin.

-Seborrheic dermatitis affects oily areas of skin such as that on the scalp, nose, ears, chest and upper back, more commonly in men than women.
+This kind of dermatitis affects the oilier areas of skin such as that on the scalp, nose, ears, chest and upper back, more commonly in men than women.
 In babies it’s known as cradle cap when it affects their scalps.

 Varicose eczema usually affects the skin of the lower legs, most commonly in those who also have varicose veins.
 It’s a long term condition that can come and go and is also known as venous eczema.